echo-search/echo-search.github.io/README.md

 </code></pre>

 <p>Developers and advanced users can also implement JavaScript enhancements to automate workflows, integrate external APIs, or add advanced functionality tailored to specific use cases.
 This level of customization ensures that EchoSearch can adapt to both personal and organizational requirements, providing a versatile platform for a wide range of users.</p>

-<p>If you dont want to edit but suggest idea, post an issue on the issues tab and describe what you want.
-We really want to hear fro you as we are stuck in our own ideas and we dont know the public's reaction to our thinking 😆</p>

 <h2 id="faq">Frequently Asked Questions (FAQ)</h2>